 To view the signing log in your Box Sign page:

-- In your Box Sign home page, hover on the title of a signed document that is within your Box account.
+- In your Box Sign home page, hover over the title of a signed document that is within your Box account.

 - Click the ellipsis button (“...”).